Goswin and the rest hurry out of the room, following Thomasson as he gives instructions how he was going to smuggle them out of this village.

 King Norbert and his men had murdered him, just like they had murdered his parents.

 Goswin wanted to forget it all.
-He wished he take back three years of running away in fear and in shame.
+He wished he take back more than two years of running away in fear and in shame.
 He wanted to go back to that moment.
 That night.
 When he lost himself, and found it again, by then too late to stop.

 ” Of course, he wasn’t the same.”
 Alex replied nonchalantly, like it was rather a normal occurrence Goswin should get used to. ” This is what people get for being in an opposing side.
 Friends come and go, families disappear.”
 He took a small piece of paper and began writing it with his feather pen.